SleepyYui/JS-Bot-Template/README.md

-# PCC3-
+# A Discord Bot
- Rework of the PCC3 Bot
+A DC Bot made in JS